-As a pediatric speech-language pathologist I’ve seen parents become frustrated with their child’s slow progress with language development.
+As a pediatric speech-language pathologist I see parents become frustrated with their child’s slow progress with language development.
 There is one secret reason why this could be happening.
 I’m here to reveal the one powerful reason, what to look for, and how to address it so progress can be made.

 YOUR CHILD’S LANGUAGE DEVELOPMENT

-As a pediatric speech-language pathologist I’m constantly working with families to educate them on the sensory system and it’s major role in language development.
-I’m in early intervention which means I work with kids birth-five and this is the most critical time for them as far as development.
+As a pediatric speech-language pathologist I’m constantly working with families to educate them on the sensory system.
+It plays a major role in language development.
+I’m in early intervention which means I work with kids’ birth-five.
+This is the most critical time for them as far as development.

 Remember when your little baby started crying and then you figured out which cries meant different things like hungry, tired, or wet?
 That is one of their very first communication skills in language development.
 It actually still blows my mind just how amazing our brains are!
 I know!
 I’m such a nerd!
 But it’s really simply amazing.